guaiyoui/UnIMP/README.md

-code for the paper "On LLMs-Enhanced Mixed-Type Data Imputation with High-Order Message Passing" which is submit for reviewing in SIGMOD 2025.
+Code for the paper "On LLMs-Enhanced Mixed-Type Data Imputation with High-Order Message Passing" which is submitted for reviewing in SIGMOD 2025.

 ### Pre-training